Tenure Track Assistant Professor in Geographic Information Science

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Department of Geography at the University of California, Santa Barbara invites applications for a full time 9-month tenure-track Assistant Professor with research expertise and teaching interests in the area of Geographic Information Science, with an anticipated start date of July 1, 2023.
-Research areas may include, but are not limited to, spatial data science, geospatial artificial intelligence, geo-computation, agent-based simulation, geographic visualization, and geostatistics.
+The Department of Geography at the University of California, Santa Barbara invites applications for a full time 9-month tenure-track Assistant Professor with research expertise and teaching interests in the area of Geographic Information Science.
+Research areas may include, but are not limited to, development of novel GIScience methods in spatial data science, geospatial artificial intelligence, geo-computation, agent-based simulation, spatial modeling, spatial optimization, geographic visualization, and geostatistics.

 UCSB Geography is internationally recognized.
 The Department’s vision is to lead the integration of natural, social, and information sciences to solve problems of people and the environment.
 In alignment with the core mission of the University of California, the department aims to foster an academic climate that not only celebrates diversity but also actively dismantles institutional and systemic barriers to diversity.

 Responsibilities of faculty members generally include the development of an actively funded research program of the highest quality, teaching at undergraduate and/or graduate levels, recruitment, supervision, and mentorship of graduate students, and participation in university service and professional activities.
 Successful candidates are expected to establish and maintain a strong quantitative research record, and high quality teaching relevant to GIScience at both graduate and undergraduate levels.
 The University is especially interested in candidates who can contribute to the diversity and excellence of the academic community through research, teaching and service as appropriate to the position.
 Diversity, equity, and inclusion are core values at UC Santa Barbara.
 Our excellence can only be fully realized by faculty, students, and staff who share our commitment to these values.